polodev/datawookie/content/blog/2018-04-30-classification-balanced-data.md

   number = 10,
   classProbs = TRUE,
   summaryFunction = twoClassSummary
 )
 {{< /highlight >}}

 By default the classifier will be optimised to achieve maximal accuracy.
-This is not an ideal metric to assessing model performance, especially if we are primarily interested in predicting no show events.
+This is not an ideal metric, especially if we are primarily interested in predicting no show events (the positive outcome).
 So instead we will aim to achieve optimal sensitivity.

 {{< highlight r >}}
 xgb <- train(no_show ~ .,